Accenture/reactive-interaction-gateway/README.md

 Slightly longer:

 You want UI updates without delay, "real time".
-However, handling connections to thousands of front-end instances concurrently is not only hard to implement in a scalable way---it also makes it very hard (impossible?) to upgrade your service without losing those connections.
+However, handling connections to thousands of frontend instances concurrently is not only hard to implement in a scalable way – it also makes it very hard (impossible?) to upgrade your service without losing those connections.
 And in a microservice environment, which service should manage those connections?

-Instead, let RIG handle those connections for you.
-RIG is designed for scalability and allows you to concentrate on the actual business logic.
-Back-end (micro)services no longer have to care about connection state, which means they can be stateless, making it very easy to roll out updates to them.
-Sending notifications to all online devices of a certain user becomes as easy as POSTing a message to an HTTP endpoint.
+Instead, let the Reactive Interaction Gateway (RIG) handle those connections for you.
+RIG is designed for scalability and allows you to focus on more important things.
+Backend (micro)services no longer have to care about connection state, which allows them to be stateless.
+Having stateless services enables many things, including DevOps practices, rolling updates and auto-scaling.
+RIG is built for consuming events from message brokers like Kafka and Kinesis, but it also supports submitting events using HTTP POST, which is great for testing and low-traffic scenarios.

+Built on open standards, RIG is very easy to integrate – and easy to _replace_ – which means low-cost, low-risk adoption.
+Unlike other solutions, RIG does not leak into your application – no libraries or SDKs required.

-Additionally, RIG comes with a basic API gateway implementation, which allows you to communicate both ways between your microservices and your front-ends.
+RIG also comes with a basic API gateway implementation, enabling effective two-way communication between your services and your frontends.

 ## Getting Started